Catherine McKeown-Lindsey, Midwife and doula

 Catherine McKeown-Lindsey

-I live in Jamaica Plain with my husband and three children.
-My first child was born in 2005 and my second in 2007.
-Shortly after my second was born I informally began supporting a friend through her second pregnancy.
+I live in Jamaica Plain with my husband and teenagers (two are off to college this year!)
+Shortly after my second was born in 2007 I informally began supporting a friend through her second pregnancy.
 She had a cesarean section with her first and was planning a VBAC (vaginal birth after a cesarean).
 I began researching with her and learned about midwifery care and natural childbirth.
 I supported my friend over the phone in early labor with encouragement and snacking suggestions.
 Her early labor was two days.
 When her labor shifted to active I again encouraged her and reassured her how normal everything was going and that she would know when the right time to go to the hospital was.
 After her water broke, on day three, she headed to the hospital and birthed her baby vaginally two hours later.
 I did not attend her birth because we hadn’t planned on that ahead of time.
-I was ,however, inspired by her amazing pregnancy and birth journey and I attended a doula training two months later in June of 2008 and began my birth doula work two months after that.
+I was inspired by this experience and her amazing pregnancy and birth journey which set me on my path to become a doula and then a midwife.
+I attended a doula training two months later and started attending births right away.

 Comments are closed.